alterNERDtive/VaultHunters-tweaks/README.md

 __Q__: I don’t like how you changed the balance, it’s kind of cheating.
 Can you give me the QoL changes only?

-__A__: No. But you can figure out which files those are and only use them.
+__A__: No. But you can figure out which files those are and only use them, and the mod has client/server config files that allow toggling all its features.

 __Q__: Can you change some values for me?
 I’d like to do the balancing a little differently!